Gediminas19/Github-Demo/Jokes.md

-A man walked into a bar and said ouch.
+A man walked into a bar and said ouch
+My disastrous grade after 151 midterm....